DecisionPad Features

 Instead of imposing our favorite approaches, we’ve given options.
 Sliders, buttons, pairs, words, trees, matrices, and all of it sortable and manually editable.

-Reports to Share Information for Buy-In, Approval, and Long-Term Documentation
+Effective for Buy-In, Approval and Long-Term Documentation

 Our software developers took the extra time necessary to make DecisionPad transparent and interactive which adds to its credibility as a decision facilitator.
 People new to it will make some simple changes and when the results go the way they expect, they will respect the results even when decisions are more complicated.
 Other software packages can be “black-boxes” which make people nervous.